 Retail Attraction as a Tax Revenue Source

 In many cities, sales tax revenue has played an important role in making up for revenue lost from other sources.
-According to the Tax Policy Center, sales taxes generated $105 billion for local governments in 2014.
+According to the Census Bureau, sales and gross receipt taxes generated $640 billion for local and state governments in 2019.

 The share of sales tax revenue generated by retailers is substantial.
 But if your residents have to leave the community to shop at their preferred retail outlets, those sales tax dollars end up benefitting a neighboring community.